Micro-Starter/challenge/README.md

 ## #2 : Migration Plan
 Create a step by step plan to migrate existing monolithic application to micro-service architecture.

+#### Jul'18 : Break the Monolith
+Break an existing monolithic application to multiple services
+#### Aug'18 : Unite the Services
+Unite the service using API Gateway and implement inter process communication
+#### Sep'18 : Maintain the Scale
+Add health check, monitoring and failure handling capablity

 ## #3 : Data Sharing Strategies
 Implement various strategies to share data between multiple micro-services